Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 <img width="1782" height="274" alt="2026-05-07-15:26:48" src="https://github.com/user-attachments/assets/5f1300c9-9b54-42ab-b1e3-0166fc0c2a7e" />

 It does say it's the `jumbo` version so we'll go ahead with this one and see how it works out!
-We can always compile the latest version from source later on!
+We can always compile the latest version from source later on if need be!

-Create the file to crack and compress it using encryption, when you pass the `-e` flag you'll be prompted for the password:
+Create the file to crack, compress it, and encrypt it.
+When you pass the `-e` flag you'll be prompted for the password:
 ```console
 ┌──(㉿)
 └─$ zip -e confidential.zip confidential.txt